-74 As a non-Annex I Party under the Kyoto Protocol, China (including Hong Kong) is not required to meet any mandatory greenhouse gas (GHG) emission limits or reduction targets.
+$^{^{74}}$ As a non-Annex I Party under the Kyoto Protocol, China (including Hong Kong) is not required to meet any mandatory greenhouse gas (GHG) emission limits or reduction targets.
 This notwithstanding, the Central People's Government announced in November 2009 a voluntary national target to reduce its carbon intensity by 40% - 45% by 2020 as compared with the 2005 level.
 Hong Kong proposed in 2010 a higher target for itself in combating climate change with regard to its state of economic development.
 Carbon intensity is the amount of GHG or carbon emission per unit of gross domestic product.

-Safety Both options pose no specific safety risks to Hong Kong.
-Reliability Option 1: large-scale grid purchase is untested in Hong Kong, but ou assessment suggests that it is technically feasible.
-Hong Kong should b able to benefit from the strong support provided by CSG's entire power grid with multiple sources of supply.
-Arrangements can be made to retai local back-up generation capacity to cater for emergencies.
-Detaile technical studies are required.
-Option 2: local generation has a proven track record of reliability.
-Affordability No substantial difference in average unit cost of electricity based o information available and current projections.
-A preliminary estimate i that they will roughly double the unit generation cost over the five year from 2008 to 2012.
-Actual tariff implications cannot be ascertained at thi stage.
-Option 1: there may be concerns on Hong Kong becoming a captive buye Option 2: heavy reliance on natural gas as a single fuel type will increas the susceptibility of tariffs to price volatility of natural gas.
-Environmental Both options can meet the 2020 environmental targets for better a performance quality and carbon emission performance.
-Option 1: it would lower local emissions further when the cross-boundar infrastructure is fully completed in around 2023 and may facilitate accest to more diversified and greener fuel types otherwise not available to Hon Kong.
-Option 2: the prospect of any further significant improvement to ou environment may be rather limited over a long period of time after commissioning of new generation facilities.
-Implications for Option 1: it may enhance interconnection between the two local power the post-2018 grids, and hence provide more room to introduce competition at th electricity generation level. market Beneration level.
-Option 2: the extent to which new suppliers may take part in loca generation is affected by the availability of land for any new generatio facilities.
-Allowing existing power companies to construct new generatin units may add to the potential stranded costs that consumers will have t
+Table 4.3 Su ummary of the Relative Performance of the Proposed Options 75 Safety Both options pose no specific safety risks to Hong Kong.
+Reliability Option 1: large-scale grid purchase is untested in Hong Kong, but our assessment suggests that it is technically feasible.
+Hong Kong should be able to benefit from the strong support provided by CSG's entire power grid with multiple sources of supply.
+Arrangements can be made to retain local back-up generation capacity to cater for emergencies.
+Detailed technical studies are required.
+Affordability Option 2: local generation has a proven track record of reliability.
+No substantial difference in average unit cost of electricity based on Anordability information available and current projections.
+A preliminary estimate is that they will roughly double the unit generation cost over the five years from 2008 to 2012.
+Actual tariff implications cannot be ascertained at this stage.
+Option 1: there may be concerns on Hong Kong becoming a captive buyer.
+Option 2: heavy reliance on natural gas as a single fuel type will increase the susceptibility of tariffs to price volatility of natural gas.
+Environmental performance Both options can meet the 2020 environmental targets for better air quality and carbon emission performance.
+Option 1: it would lower local emissions further when the cross-boundary infrastructure is fully completed in around 2023 and may facilitate access to more diversified and greener fuel types otherwise not available to Hong Kong.
+Option 2: the prospect of any further significant improvement to our environment may be rather limited over a long period of time after commissioning of new generation facilities.
+Implications for the post-2018 electricity market Option 1: it may enhance interconnection between the two local power grids, and hence provide more room to introduce competition at the generation level.
+Option 2: the extent to which new suppliers may take part in local generation is affected by the availability of land for any new generation facilities.
+Allowing existing power companies to construct new generating units may add to the potential stranded costs that consumers will have to bear if we are to open up the electricity market in future.